 You’re allowed up to 25 views per Google Analytics property so you may as well use one to segment your mobile traffic.
-By setting up a view that’s filtered to just your mobile traffic, you can get more granular mobile visitor data without Analytics sampling issues.
+By setting up a view that’s filtered to just your mobile traffic, you can get more accurate, granular mobile visitor data without Analytics sampling issues.

 Sampling occurs when there’s too much data being requested (normally because you apply segments and secondary dimensions which query data from multiple tables).
-With a dedicated mobile view your data is filtered to just mobile when it is processed by Google Analytics and before it’s sent to your account.
+With a dedicated mobile view your data is filtered to just mobile when it’s processed by Google Analytics and before it’s sent to your account.
 So when you look at your reports it’s already just your ‘mobile traffic’ and you’re not requesting any additional data so your reports will not sample.

 With clean mobile tracking data you can begin to look for insights such as:

 - Is my mobile traffic going where I expect it to go